The Renters’ Rights Act 2025. Everything that changed for tenants in England.

 If your landlord is doing something illegal

-Under the new rules, your landlord must be registered on the Landlord Database.
+Under the new rules, your landlord will be required to register on the PRS Database when it launches (expected late 2026).
 If they are unlicensed, have failed to comply with improvement notices, or are harassing you, you may be entitled to a rent repayment order of up to 24 months' rent.

 Still on a section 21 notice served before May 2026?